dart-lang/language/accepted/future-releases/extension-types/feature-specification.md

 relation which was specified earlier.

-A compile-time error occurs if `V1` is a type name or a parameterized type which occurs as a superinterface in an extension type declaration _DV_, but `V1` does not denote an extension type, and `V1` does not denote a supertype of the extension type erasure of the representation type of _DV_.
+A compile-time error occurs if `V1` is a type name or a parameterized type which occurs as a superinterface in an extension type declaration _DV_, and `V1` denotes a non-extension type which is not a supertype of the representation type of _DV_.

 *In particular, in order to have `implements T` where `T` is a non-extension type, it must be sound to consider the representation object as having type `T`.*

-A compile-time error occurs if any direct or indirect superinterface of _DV_ is the type `Name` or a type of the form `Name<...>`. *As usual, subtype cycles are not allowed.*
+A compile-time error occurs if any direct or indirect superinterface of _DV_ denotes the declaration _DV_. *As usual, subtype cycles are not allowed.*

 Assume that _DV_ has two direct or indirect superinterfaces of the form
 <code>W\<T<sub>1</sub>, ..
 T<sub>k</sub>&gt;</code>